 Also, sign up for that list above.
 I send out regular developments and other fun stuff.

 Here’s a crazy idea.
 My friend Jim Wagner walked into my studio and said “what if you build a giant Bitty… with a trampoline?”

-I thought he was a genius so I did that.
+I thought he was a genius and I went and built it.
 Here’s the result at Aeronaut Brewing Company, a local brewery.

 It’s a mega recreation of the little one, in fact it’s powered directly by an itty Bitty.
-The cushy stomp buttons plug right into the buttons, and the trampoline has a stretch sensor that replaces the right pitch knob.
+The cushy stomp buttons plug right into the tiny Bitty in the heart of it, and the trampoline has a stretch sensor that acts as the right knob.

 It also happens that my friend Dan and I built a chair knob, which didn’t make it into this show (it needs some experiments so the chair and trampoline don’t compete).
 You can see the fabulous knob here.